-Higher quality glass TV stands can feature brushed aluminium or black nickel supports.
+Higher quality glass TV stands can feature brushed aluminum or black nickel supports.

-Black glass is currently the most popular choice of finish of glass TV stand - like the Baxton Studio Sculpten modern TV stand pictured above.
+Black glass is currently a popular choice of finish of glass TV stand - like the Whalen Furniture AVCEC65-TC Table Top TV Stand pictured above.

-The advantage of black glass is that it matches the majority of modern LED TV finishes in addition to helping to conceal wiring.
+The advantage of black glass is that it matches most modern LED TV finishes in addition to helping to conceal wiring.
 However, the downside is that it attracts and shows dust far more than a clear glass alternative.

 Even at the lowest of price points, it is possible to purchase a glass TV stand with an 8mm glass top.
-However, there are some poorer quality glass flat panel TV stands on the market with just 6mm glass top shelves.
+However, there is some lower quality glass flat panel TV stands on the market with just 6mm glass top shelves.
 I would recommend against these as it is possible to purchase a TV stand with 8mm glass for the same price.

 Higher quality glass TV stands feature 10mm, 12mm or even 19mm glass shelves.
 Thicker glass increases the strength of the glass TV stand and also helps to reduce unwanted vibrations which can lower the quality of both audio and video equipment.

-Always buy a glass TV stand with toughened safety glass; I would always steer clear of any kind of glass furniture which does not feature toughened glass shelves.
+Always buy a glass TV stand with tempered safety glass.
+I would always steer clear of any kind of glass furniture which does not feature toughened glass shelves.